 Akumal was a dream!
 It is a perfect place for families, couples, and singles alike.
 We are a family of four, daughter (8) and son (4), and we all got so much out of this trip – especially the kids.
 Whether you want to lay around on the beautiful, white sand beach or explore the cenotes, you can’t go wrong.
 Akumal is on Mexico’s Riviera Maya and is known for it’s small, quiet beach town vibe.
-There are other nearby towns that are more well-known, like Playa del Carmen and Tulum, which also have more nightlife, but I also found them to be more touristy.
+There are other nearby towns that are more well-known, like Playa del Carmen and Tulum, which have more nightlife, but I also found them to be more touristy.
 Another reason that drew me to Akumal is because you can snorkel with turtles!
 It is known as turtle bay – the breeding ground for turtles.
 It has earned the Mayan name “Place of the Turtle”.

 Day One: